About & instructions

 • Capture distinctive features (leaf shape, vein pattern, bloom).

-• If the AI returns "Unknown," try another angle or a clearer feature.
+• If the AI returns "Unknown," try another angle, or add a tag so you can find it later.

 Credits